Syfaro/reg-interface/README.md

 The core features are:

 - Scanning, decoding, and transforming results of barcode and ID scanners
-- Allow enqueuing print jobs to the local machine from a remote server
+- Enqueuing print jobs to the local machine from a remote server

 ## Configuration